RandyKnapp/ValheimMods/EpicLoot/README.md

   * LitanyOfFire - legendary definitions
   * [Digitalroot](https://github.com/Digitalroot) - Help with testing

-3D Models:
-  * "Fantasy Longsword" (https://skfb.ly/ontRY) by Faber is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

 ## Installation

+Extended Item Data Framework needs to be installed (on both client and dedicated servers).
-Copy the contents of "files" to a new folder called "EpicLoot" in your BepInEx/plugins directory.
+Copy the contents of "files" to a new folder called "EpicLoot" in your BepInEx/plugins directory (on both clients and dedicated servers).

 ## Cheats